txje/Unicycler/README.md

 ### 5. Long read bridging

-Long reads are the most useful source of information for resolving the assembly graph, so Unicycler aligns them to the graph semi-globally (see [Unicycler align](#unicycler-align) for more information).
+Long reads are the most useful source of information for resolving the assembly graph, so Unicycler semi-globally aligns them to the contigs (see [Unicycler align](#unicycler-align) for more information).
 For each pair of single-copy contigs which are linked by read alignments, Unicycler uses the read consensus sequence to find a connecting path and creates a bridge.

 <p align="center"><img src="misc/long_read_bridging.png" alt="Long read bridging"></p>